jeffora/GlimpseWiki/Data-Endpoints.md

 ### Get Glimpse Plugin
-*[Glimpse Plugin]* data for an individual plugin.
+The `[Glimpse Plugin]` data for an individual plugin.
 Primarily used when lazy loading plugins.

-/glimpse.axd?requestId=alphanumeric&pluginKey=alphanumeric
+**/glimpse.axd?requestId=alphanumeric&pluginKey=alphanumeric**
 ```js
 {
     [Glimpse Plugin]
 }
 ```

 The data returned represents the payload for an individual plugin.
-Meaning it includes the payload which is normally embedded within one of the elements of the *[Glimpse Request]* responses `data` property.
+Meaning it includes the payload which is normally embedded within one of the elements of the `[Glimpse Request]` responses `data` property.

 ### Get Child Request Headers
-List of *[Glimpse Request Heads]* that represent the child ajax requests associated with a given origin `requestId`.
+List of `[Glimpse Request Heads]` that represent the child ajax requests associated with a given origin `requestId`.

-/glimpse.axd?parentRequestId=alphanumeric&ajaxResults=bool
+**/glimpse.axd?parentRequestId=alphanumeric&ajaxResults=bool**
 ```js
 [
     [Glimpse Request Heads]